 These children included a Sarah, Ann and Ellen, but no Maria.

-Thomas died in January 1904 at the home of Harriet, another of his daughters, and her husband Timothy Cordon, then keeper of the Erewash Hotel beerhouse in Station Road.
+Thomas died on January 19th, 1904 at the home of Harriet, another of his daughters, and her husband Timothy Cordon, then keeper of the Erewash Hotel beerhouse in Station Road (below).

 The 1861 census shows mineral agent Francis Hallam living in Queen Street with his wife, seven of his (at least) ten children, a son-in-law and a grand-daughter.

 In 1871 he was the agent to William Adlinton & Co., farmers and coal merchants.